 Most redeployment is happening inhouse.
-About a third of Ofsted's 1,700 staff Other redeployments bring the total to some 700 of the 1,200 or so available (see infographic).
+About a third of Ofsted's 1,700 staff are "fully occupied with the day job or our own emergency response", she says.

+Other redeployments bring the total to some 700 of the 1,200 or so available (see infographic).
 Of those, few are working in colleges.
 Ten, for example, are working with Star Academies, but even that work is limited to supporting Starline, a national parent helpline for home learning.
 About 500 remain "under-occupied".
 Why aren't they in schools?